nithin001/react-catalogue/README.md

    * Just wrote the first action file.
 Some considerations:
      * I am using separate dispatch for ui actions.
 Seems redundant but looks specific.
      * Started using sinon for stubing and spying.
 We need not worry about the api layer anymore.
+   * Completed all the actions.
+Next stop: Start creating the React Components
+   * BTW, I am done for the day.